-The University of Lethbridge: Red Deer College enjoys a block transfer arrangement whereby Music Diploma graduates who have a GPA of 2.50 and have majored in classical piano, classical voice, classical guitar or an orchestral instrument may be accepted into the Post-Diploma B.Mus./B.Ed program at the University of Lethbridge.
+The University of Lethbridge Music Diploma graduates who have a GPA of 2.50 and have majored in classical piano, classical voice, classical quitar or an orchestral instrument may be accepted into the Post-Diploma B.Mus./B.Ed program at the University of Lethbridge.
 Students who wish to pursue a more general music and education combination may also choose the B.A.
 (Music)/B.Ed. route.